What if the Going-to-the-Sun Road is closed to hiker/biker traffic?

 Does renting a bike get me into the park without a vehicle reservation?

 No!
 In order to get into the park WITHOUT a vehicle reservation, you need to be traveling into the park WITH us.
 For example, if you take our bike shuttle, you do not need a vehicle reservation.
 Another way to avoid a vehicle reservation is if you plan to ride a bike INTO the park.
-If you plan to drive yourself into the park, you MUST have a vehicle reservation for Going-To-The-Sun Road corridor (West Glacier, Camas, North Fork area) May 27th-September 11th between 6am-4pm and St. Mary at Rising Sun once the GTTSR opens to vehicle traffic.
+If you plan to drive yourself into the park, you MUST have a vehicle reservation for Going-To-The-Sun Road corridor (West Glacier, Camas, North Fork area) May 27th-September 10th between 6am-3pm and St. Mary at Rising Sun, Two Medicine and Many Glacier July 1st-September 10th, 6am-3pm.
 You will always need a park pass, this is not the same thing as a vehicle reservation.

 STILL HAVE QUESTIONS?